Genzyme / Sanofi Biopharmaceutical Fellowships

-This two-year Post-Doctor of Pharmacy (PharmD) Industry Fellowship is intended to provide a comprehensive experience for PharmD graduates within the biopharmaceutical industry.
+These two-year Post-PharmD Industry Fellowships are intended to provide a comprehensive experience for Doctor of Pharmacy graduates within the biopharmaceutical industry.
 Currently, five programs across four specialties are offered:

 - Global Pharmacovigilance and Epidemiology

 - Medical Affairs / MSL (Multiple Sclerosis)

 - Regulatory Affairs

 Please see the brochure for additional details and feel free to review the content below.

 The fellowship will provide a competitive stipend and benefits package, including comprehensive health insurance.
 In addition, the fellowship will offer an allowance for travel to conferences in pharmacy and other specialty areas.
 The fellow may qualify for student loan deferment, allowing for the postponement of loan payments until the completion of the fellowship program.
 The lender of the student loan(s) will be able to provide specific information regarding eligibility and terms of deferment.